box/boxcli/examples/Mass Update User Zones/README.md

 	}
 	```
 ## 2. Run the script
 Now all you need to do is run the script.
 Change the directory to the folder containing the script.
-In this example, it is the User Provisioning folder.
+In this example, it is the `Mass Update User Zones` folder.
 ```
 rvb@lab:~/box-cli/examples/Mass Update User Zones$ pwsh PowerShell 7.2.4